superterrific/dana-byerly/src/articles/wp-11ty-2.md

 * danabyerly-junkdrawer.website
 * www.danabyerly-junkdrawer.website

 And then point my WordPress sub-domain back to the Dreamhost nameservers.
-Regardless of where you host your sites, if you use a sub-domain of public site for your WordPress site this is something to keep in mind.
+Regardless of where you host your sites, if you use a sub-domain of your public site for your WordPress site, this is something to keep in mind.

 ### Netlify build hook
 I like to have a [build hook](https://docs.netlify.com/configure-builds/build-hooks/) for all my sites that use remote data.
 It's helpful to be able to trigger a build without doing a deploy.
 In the [Deployments section of part one](/articles/wordpress-and-eleventy-part-one-wordpress/#deployments) I cover some plugins that help by triggering builds from within WordPress, and to use them you need build hook.